 College Planning BlogsNewest Most Active

 See if there is one thing that I cannot stand, is seeing a student rush into a Stats class and stating that this class is remarkably easy because my friend said so.
 Too many times has a student come up to me and asked is statistics easy, and I reply "it most certainly is... for myself, because I studied my content for two years before retaking the course.".
 If you know that you are going to start a statistics class anywhere at any time your going to need the following items.
 1. TI-83 or 84 preferably Now why one of these calculators?
 Students, if you are going to take a stats class be aware that there is a lot of data or numerical values that can be used to find the measures of central tendency and measures of dispersion.
 These calculators excel for data entry and double checking your answers on the very first test. *If your teacher says you cannot use this calculator, then get its cheaper cousin.
-TI-30XII Hint there usually blue and do not get... read more
+TI-30XII Hint there... read more

 Monday, December 9, 2013 More families are looking for alternatives to traditional public schools.
 School closings and teaching faculty reductions are leading to over – crowded classrooms that don’t seem to meet all student’s needs.
 Home schooling is one educational option available to families seeking an alternative to their local public school system.
 This article highlights four things that will help you get your home school off to a good start while meeting all of your student’s educational needs.
 1. What can you teach successfully?
 As an adult, chances are you can remember that one subject you were good at in school.
 Whether it came naturally for you, or you simply studied hard and still remember the content, you probably know the subject well enough to teach it to your home school students.
 However, you should still take some time to decide whether or not you can teach the subject to your students.
-Unless you have teaching experience as a classroom... read more
+Unless you have teaching experience as... read more